 Most Japanese rice cookers can make several types of rice as well as other grains, but some are easier to use than others.

 However, not all Japanese rice cookers have settings for other types of dishes.
 And we don't necessarily recommend buying one that does: you will spend hundreds for a pressurized/induction rice cooker that can make other foods.
-Or, you can buy an Instant Pot for less than $100 that has even more settings and can make rice, as well.
+Or, you can buy an Instant Pot for less than $100 that has even more settings and can make rice, as well (though it may take you a few tries to figure out how to make good rice, as the rice setting often doesn't do a very good job).

 Pretty much every rice cooker you buy will come with:

-- measuring cup (one "gou," the standard Japanese rice cup measurement)
+- measuring cup (one "gou," the standard Japanese rice cup measurement, about 180ml/6oz)

 - plastic spatula for scooping rice without scratching nonstick inner pot